PixelTracksAlpaka/cmssw/DataFormats/TrackSoA/README.md

 chain.
 It stores data in an SoA manner.
 It combines the data contained in the deprecated `TrackSoAHeterogeneousT` and `TrajectoryStateSoAT` classes.

-The host format is inheriting from `DataFormats/Common/interface/PortableHostCollection.h`, while the device format is inheriting from `DataFormats/Common/interface/PortableDeviceCollection.h`
+The host format is inheriting from `DataFormats/Portable/interface/PortableHostCollection.h`, while the device format is inheriting from `DataFormats/Portable/interface/PortableDeviceCollection.h`

-Both formats use the same SoA Layout (`TrackSoAHeterogeneousLayout`) which is generated via the `GENERATE_SOA_LAYOUT` macro in the `PixelTrackUtilities.h` file.
+Both formats use the same SoA Layout (`TrackSoAHeterogeneousLayout`) which is generated via the `GENERATE_SOA_LAYOUT` macro in the `PixelTrackDefinitions.h` file.

 ## Notes